hiveot/hub/runtime/README-runtime.md

 The runtime is in alpha.
 It is functional but breaking changes should be expected.

 Todo:
+* FIXME auto-reconnect; this currently doesn't work well (superfluous write header) (happens when restarting the runtime without restarting the services/bindings)
 * authorization of actions, events and subscriptions
 * digitwin directory
    * add forms for supported protocols